Magnitude 6.4 earthquake shakes parts of Northern California | Science-Environment

 Magnitude 6.4 earthquake shakes parts of Northern California

+That was a big one, she said in another tweet.The earthquake came just days after a small magnitude 3.6 earthquake struck the San Francisco Bay Area, waking up thousands of people before 4 a.m.
+Saturday and causing minor damage.That earthquake was centered in El Cerrito, about a 16-mile 25-kilometer drive to downtown San Francisco.

-A magnitude 6.4 earthquake shook parts of Northern California early Tuesday, the U.S. Geological Survey said, jolting people awake and leaving thousands without power.
+A strong earthquake shook parts of Northern California early Tuesday, jolting residents awake, cutting off power to thousands, and damaging homes and roads, officials said.
+No injuries were immediately reported.

-Following the earthquake, more than 70,000 customers were reported without power in the surrounding area, according to poweroutage.us, which tracks outages across the country.
+More than 70,000 customers lost power in the area, according to poweroutage.us.

 Caroline Titus, a resident of Ferndale, tweeted video in her darkened home of toppled furniture and smashed dishes.